-The General Meeting must ensure that, to the extent possible, the number of outside or nonexecutive members on the Board is a substantial majority with respect to the number of executive members.
+The General Meeting must ensure that, to the extent possible, the number of outside or non-executive members on the Board is a substantial majority with respect to the number of executive members.
 The number of executive members must likewise be the minimum necessary, taking into account the complexity of the group and the percentage of the executive members' participation in the Company's capital.
 Finally, the Meeting must ensure that the number of independent members represents at least one-third (1/3) of the total number of members.

-The definitions of the various categories of members shall be those set forth in the corporategovernance recommendations applicable at any time.
+The definitions of the various categories of members shall be those set forth in the Corporate Enterprises Law.